Advance Your Nutrition Career with a Doctorate in Clinical Nutrition

 Join us for an informative webinar on our Master of Science in Nutrition and Integrative Health program.

 Our Master of Science in Nutrition and Integrative Health integrates contemporary nutrition science perspectives with traditional dietary wisdom to address the complex role of nutrition in human health.
-It is designed for individuals who are entering the profession as a first or second career, and who are interested in providing evidence-informed personalized nutrition interventions and education programs.
+It is designed for individuals entering the profession as a first or second career and who are interested in providing evidence-informed personalized nutrition interventions and education programs.

-The webinar will provide an overview of the program, as well as a nutrition case study that demonstrates the knowledge and skills you will gain as a student.
+The webinar will provide an overview of the program and a nutrition case study demonstrating the knowledge and skills you will gain as a student.

-The webinar will be presented by Department Chair for Nutrition and Herbal Medicine, Dr. James Snow, and Instructor, Dr. Sherryl Van Lare.
+The webinar will be presented by Department Chair for Nutrition and Herbal Medicine Dr. James Snow.

 | By | 0 Comments